 The regional interlinkages embedded in our model allow us to provide an estimate for the magnitude of these cross-state spillovers.
 We quantify these spillovers within our model by considering a unit of government purchases in each state, which we assume is distributed across industries within the state in proportion those industries' shares of GDP within the state.
-Averaging across states, we find that aggregate GDP increases by \$1.31 in response to \$1 of additional spending.
-However, only an average of 74 cents of this increase in GDP occur within the state to which purchases are directed, with the remaining 57 cents diffusing to other states.
-These interstate spillovers occur through two channels: First, the final goods purchased in any targeted state are produced, in part, with inputs imported from other states.
-Second, when workers in the targeted state spend their income generated by the government purchase, they direct a share of their spending toward other states, both directly and by buying goods produced with inputs sourced from other states.32
+Averaging across states, we find that aggregate public and private consumption increases by \$1.31 in response to \$1 of additional spending (i.e. public consumption).
+In other words, private consumption increases by 31 cents.
+However, only an average of 20 cents of this increase in consumption is done by households living within the state to which purchases are directed, with the remainder diffusing to other states.
+These interstate spillovers operate through two channels: First, the final goods purchased in any targeted state are produced, in part, with inputs imported from other states.
+Second, when workers in the targeted state spend their income generated by the government purchase, they direct a share of their spending toward other states, both directly and by buying goods produced with inputs sourced from other states.

-Figure 4 shows these spillovers cartographically, plotting the per-capita changes in state GDP that result from \$1-per-capita shock to output in Texas and Michigan, respectively.33 Consistent with a regional bias in trade, we observe slightly greater increases in GDP-per-capita in states that neighbor those shocked directly.
+Figure 5 shows these spillovers cartographically, plotting the per-capita changes in state-level private consumption that result from \$1-per-capita shock to output in Texas and Michigan, respectively.
+Consistent with a regional bias in trade, we observe greater increases in private consumption-per-capita in states that neighbor those shocked directly.

-These estimates are in line with recent empirical evidence estimating the magnitude of
+These estimates are in line with recent empirical evidence estimating the magnitude of these spillovers directly.
+Specifically, Auerbach et al. (2020) use detailed geographic information on